 Each body is unique, and every person arrives with a different history, different needs, and different rhythms.
 For this reason, my teaching is never about forcing the body into shapes, but about guiding it to move with intelligence, curiosity, and care.

-Through a combination of Yoga, Pilates, breathwork, and functional movement, I help people develop strength, mobility, balance, and a deeper connection with their bodies.
+Through a combination of Yoga, Pilates, Strength, Breathwork, and Functional Movement, I help people develop strength, mobility, balance, and a deeper connection with their bodies.

 My intention is not only to improve physical capacity, but also to cultivate presence — creating space to slow down, listen, and reconnect with the body from within.